captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## DETECTIVE O'CONNOR:
-Again -- what could I do?
+Again—what could I do?
 So he finishes the beer, we carry him in, hand him off to triage,

 ---